Manual

 We have seen in section Creating a Floatmu float that each Floatmu retains the information whether the value it was created from required rounding or not.

-In addition to that mechanism, the MicroFloatingPoints module keeps a global variable that is set to true every time a Floatmu is created and rounding takes place.
-That variable is sticky (once true, it stays true until reset explictly to false).
+In addition to that mechanism, the MicroFloatingPoints module keeps a global state that is set to true every time a Floatmu is created and rounding takes place.
+It has a sticky behavior (once true, it stays true until reset explictly to false).
 It can be checked with the inexact() method and reset with the reset_inexact() method.

 With these methods, one can check whether some computation needed rounding at some point: